h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 To ensure that the string is divisible by 4, an additional character '/' is added to increase the characters from 7 to 8 resulting in '//bin/sh'.

-Python can be used to extract the hex address, along with splitting up the string into 4 byte halves to have a clean hex address to use for the calls:
+Python can be used to interpret and extract the hex address, along with splitting up the string into 4 byte halves to have a clean hex address to use for the calls:

 ```python
 osboxes@osboxes:~/Downloads/SLAE$ python